kmcurry/story-where/README.md

   * School Zones
   * Voting Districts

+# About
+Story Where uses a corpus of news articles to extract locations and map them.
+Story Where is being written with 2 years of articles exported from The Virginian-Pilot's content management system.
+Roughly 49K articles were processed into our pilot database.

 # Setup
 This web application is built on Google Cloud with Postgres and Python 3.